The Hive Effect

 Rebuild Ecosystems

-Without this there is no us.
+Without this there is no us!

-When designing this section it was imperative that the information provided was precise and accurate and so we have provided direct links to the individuals, elders, and communities that continue to inspire us here at The Hive Effect.
-Take a look at what we're doing and see how we aim to rebuild the ground up!
+Therefore we have provided direct links to the individuals, elders, and communities that continue to inspire us here at The Hive Effect.

-FUNGA - It’s a whole new world out there!
+It’s a whole new world out there!

 Protect Education